Obstructive sleep apnoea is a condition that affects the airway and how we breathe.

 What is the outlook for children with obstructive sleep apnoea?

-If your child follows the treatment plan, there will be an improvement in the quality of their sleep.
+If the child follows the treatment plan, there will be an improvement in the quality of their sleep.
 The benefits associated with this are likely to be reduced tiredness during the day, better school performance and further growth and development.